Skip to content

 Pig Farm Pork Agriculture

-In , the industry has been transitioning towards modern practices to enhance sustainability and biosecurity.
-As of recent reports, there are approximately 544 pig farms in the country, contributing to a self-sufficient local demand of 96%.
-The industry has faced challenges such as the need for costly upgrades to green systems and the threat of diseases like African Swine Fever, but it remains a significant part of Malaysia’s sector, with a standing pig population close to 1.4 million.
+In Malaysia, the pig farming industry has been transitioning towards modern practices to enhance sustainability and biosecurity.
+As of recent reports, there are approximately 544 pig farms in the country, contributing to a self-sufficient local pork demand of 96%.
+The industry has faced challenges such as the need for costly upgrades to green farming systems and the threat of diseases like African Swine Fever, but it remains a significant part of Malaysia’s agriculture sector, with a standing pig population close to 1.4 million.
 Image source: Raw Pixel

 Read More »Agriculture 101: Navigating the Challenges of Tenacious Pig Farming